Inbound v Outbound.

 The following is a typical programme we develop;

-• A Pay per Click campaign was instigated using around 10 key phrases, with multiple Landing Pages (better to judge which search phrases work and which don’t)
+A Pay per Click campaign using around 10 key phrases, with multiple landing pages (better to judge which search phrases work and which don’t)

-• This can be linked to attendance at a trade show – using data capture at these events a complete ‘outbound’ follow up process can be used to generate leads.
+Link to attendance at a trade show – use data capture at these events to build a complete ‘outbound’ follow up process that is used to generate leads.

-The blending of the inbound and the outbound methods (primarily Trade Show and tele-marketing) meant that we weren’t interrupting anyone as we had permission to email them and good reasons to phone them up.
+The blend of inbound and outbound methods (primarily Trade Show and telemarketing) means that we are not interrupting anyone.
+We have permission to email them and good reasons to phone them up.

 In one particlar instance this campaign resulted in over 300 qualified leads turning into subscribers, around 20 quality opportunities and 5 sales.

 This was not possible unless we use some Outbound marketing techniques to drive Inbound visitors.